saminoorsyed/cyber_security/week3/programmingProject2/README.md

 ## Introduction
 The provided Python script, `bloom_filter.py`, implements a Bloom filter, a space-efficient probabilistic data structure used for membership testing.
 The Bloom filter is loaded with values from the `rockyou.txt` file, and the script automates the testing of values from the `dictionary.txt` file.
 The script calculates and displays statistics, including true positive, true negative, false positive, and false negative values, based on the above files.

+If you want to test other files, simply replace the train_file and replace the test_file with in the command below with file paths to the files you want to test and train.

 ## Usage

 ### Prerequisites